lgactna/ForTrace/readme.md

 - \[X] means: There have been errors and the program has been terminated.

 ## Where do I find the documentation?

+**Important - The Sphinx documentation is currently being updated to reflect recent changes and additions to the framework and will be updated here as the next version of ForTrace is made public.
+For immediate information, we recommend the wiki or contacting the authors.**

 Ready compiled html version of the documentation can be found in ```docs/build```.
 The [wiki](https://github.com/dasec/fortrace/wiki) attached to this repository also contains all information needed to install and run ForTrace and will be updated and maintained alongside the Sphinx documentation.

 The documentation can be found in ```docs/src/```.
 As the folder name suggests this only contains the source